-According to the Bible, God was mad at Pharaoh.
+According to the story of Passover, God was mad at Pharaoh.
 Moses warned Pharaoh that if he didn’t let the Jewish slaves go free, bad things might happen to him.
 According to Jewish tradition, God was punishing Pharaoh.
 Others believe it was Pharaoh’s conscience, or bad karma, that was affecting him.
 Still others believe they were all scientifically explainable coincidences.
 Whatever caused the ten plagues, they were unbearable!

 Haggadot.com is a project of Custom & Craft Jewish Rituals, Inc (EIN: 82-4765805), a 501(c)(3) tax-exempt California public benefit corporation.
 Your gift is tax deductible to the extent allowed by law.